25 Best Amazon Camping Gear Must-Haves

 14. Outdoorsy Hiking Sandals

-15. Daypack
+15. Multitool

 16. Backpacking Backpack

 Before buying a backpacking backpack, consider what size fits your body best and what kind of gear you’ll be carrying.
 Having a good fit is critical.
-You might try some on before you buy one.
+You should try some on before you buy one.

 17. Sleeping Pad